davekeck/EBDateFormatter/README.md

 ## Integration

 1. Integrate [EBFoundation](https://github.com/davekeck/EBFoundation) into your project.
+2. Link against libicucore.
-2. Add the source files to your project.
+3. Add the source files to your project.